gagneurlab/ALS-kaggle/README.md

 3. In `data/external/hg38/` download or copy a annotation GTF from Ensembl and FASTA reference file for the assembly hg38.
 Here, we call the GTF `Homo_sapiens.GRCh38.84.gtf` and the FASTA `GRCh38.primary_assembly.genome.fa`, which you could also modify in the `configs/config.yml`.

+4. Please make sure that all necessary inputs are either linked to `data/external/vep` according to `configs/config.yml` or specify different locations of the `CADD`, `LOFTEE` and `gnomAD` directories.

 Run the pipeline